lmbellama/cse15l-lab-reports/index.md

 Step 7: Editing using vim

 To edit the "ListExamples.java" file, I typed "vim ListExamples.java" into the terminal and hit <enter>.
 I hit <j> 37 times to move down to the line I wanted to edit.
-To make the edit, I pressed <h> 6 times to move the curser over the "1" in "index1", and pressed <x>, <i>, then 2, to delete the 1 and write the 2.
+To make the edit, I pressed <h> 6 times to move the curser over the "1" in "index1", and pressed <x>, then <i>, then 2, to delete the 1 and write the 2.
 Lastly, I saved and closed the file by pressing <esc> and typing":wq".

 ![Image](step7.PNG)